Butterszzz-art/TrainingLog-webapp/README.md

 The web app can optionally read Airtable credentials from a local `config.js` module.
 Copy `config.example.js` to `config.js` and fill in your
 values:
+`config.js` contains private credentials.
+The file is ignored by Git so you can keep your token out of version control.

 The web app reads Airtable credentials from a small `config.js` file at runtime.
 Copy `config.example.js` to `config.js` and fill in your values: